mattwach/battery_drainer/README.md

 ### Protection Fuse

 We also have a protection fuse to help protect against software faults or other unexpected problems.
 More protection would be offered if the fuse were right at the battery input but this would introduce a further temperature-dependent voltage drop that would throw off the voltage measurement.
-The actual fuse location was moved from the image however so please refer to the kicad schematic.
-For the fuse type, we choose a 30A polyfuse which is self-resetting.
+The actual fuse location was moved from the image in this document however so please refer to the source kicad schematic.
+For the fuse type, we choose a 40A polyfuse which is self-resetting.

 ### Voltage Sense